Skip to main content

 Growth Hormone Peptide Therapy and Other Targeted Peptides

 Beyond traditional hormone replacement, peptide therapies represent another frontier in personalized wellness protocols, particularly for active adults seeking anti-aging benefits, improved body composition, and enhanced recovery.
-These peptides work by stimulating the body’s own production of or by directly influencing specific physiological pathways.
+These peptides work by stimulating the body’s own production of growth hormone or by directly influencing specific physiological pathways.

 • Sermorelin ∞ This peptide stimulates the pituitary gland to release its own growth hormone.
 It is often used for anti-aging purposes, supporting improved sleep quality, skin elasticity, and recovery.